Gavin de Becker

 Gavin de Becker (born October 26, 1954) is an American security specialist and author.
-He has worked for governments, large corporations, and public figures.
-Reportedly a billionaire, he runs Gavin de Becker and Associates, which he founded in 1978.
-The firm protects and advises many of the world's most prominent public figures.
-He is the author of several books, most notably The Gift of Fear (1997).
+He has worked for governments, corporations, and public figures.
+Reportedly a billionaire, he runs Gavin de Becker and Associates, a firm that protects and advises prominent public figures, which he founded in 1978.
+He is also the author of several books, most notably The Gift of Fear: Survival Signals That Protect Us from Violence (1997).

 Early life

 Gavin de Becker is the son of Hal de Becker (1931–2021), an American dancer and prolific writer about dance.

 De Becker describes his childhood as mired in violence.
 His parents divorced when he was three.
 His mother was a heroin addict who physically abused him and his sister and once shot his stepfather while de Becker was present in the home.
 She committed suicide when he was sixteen, and de Becker subsequently moved in with a friend from school, Miguel Ferrer, the son of actors José Ferrer and Rosemary Clooney.
 He lived with the family for two years and would go on to work with Clooney as her road manager.
 He then worked as Elizabeth Taylor's assistant.